Loksly/in2016/README.md

 distributes portions of individual tables using different logical volumes, files or nodes according to some rules.
 _Horizontal partitioning_ is different to _vertical partitioning_ in the way it splits the data.
-In _horizontal partitioning_ different rows can be stored on different files.
+In _horizontal partitioning_ different rows can be stored on different volumes.
-In _vertical partitioning_ different fields of the same row can be stored on different files.
+In _vertical partitioning_ different fields of the same row can be stored on different volumes.

 Mysql partitioning is a kind of horizontal partitioning that breaks the data accross different files on the same logical server.
 Note that breaking the data accross different nodes of the same cluster is a completely different concept named